‘Days Of Our Lives’ Spoilers: Scheming Jade Pushes Claire To Make Sex Tape With Theo And Leak It Online

 Days of Our Lives has plenty of drama in store with Claire (Olivia Rose Keegan) in pursuit of fame and fortune, and Jade (Danielle Haugh) who is looking for acceptance in all the wrong ways.
 Claire has aspirations of becoming a famous musician, but she is struggling to get her name out there.
 Jade doesn’t really fit in with the Salem crowd and seems to want to do just about anything to fit in.

-Spoilers about the long-running soap opera follow.
+Spoilers about the long-running soap opera are ahead.
 If you do not want to know what happens next on Days of Our Lives, do not continue reading.

 Claire’s First Problem: Keeping Theo’s Interest Knowing Ciara Was His First Choice

-Jade seems to be in the business of starting trouble with all the drama that Jade caused Joey (James Lastovic) recently.
+Jade seems to be in the business of starting trouble with all the drama that she caused Joey (James Lastovic) recently.
 She has now set her sights on the younger crowd and has come up with a way to get the attention and acceptance that she seems to crave.

-Celeb Dirty Laundry reports that Jade will tell Claire that Theo seems to be envious of the increasing bond between Ciara and Wyatt’s (Scott Shilstone).
+Celeb Dirty Laundry reported that Jade will tell Claire that Theo seems to be envious of the increasing bond between Ciara and Wyatt (Scott Shilstone).
 Days of Our Lives spoilers also indicate that Jade suggests that Claire needs to keep the interest and adventure in her and Theo’s relationship.
 By adding variety and a little kink, Claire can make sure that Theo stays with her.

 Claire’s Second Problem: Her Music Career Is Not Kicking Off

 Claire really wants to become a famous musician.
-Days of Our Lives fans know that she has been trying to get her videos out onto social media but they have been a resounding failure.
+Days of Our Lives fans know that she has been trying to get her videos out onto social media, but they have been a resounding failure.
 All her attempts at rescuing her social media presence has also fallen flat.
 Claire’s videos have been getting some hits, but they are nowhere near the level that she wants it to be.
-Claire longs to become a big star but it seems as if her dream will never come true.
+Claire longs to become a big star, but it seems as if her dream will never come true.

 Jade’s Solution To Claire’s Problem: A Sex Tape